UniversityOfSaintThomas/Cascade_documentation/capricorn/01_site_setup.md

 ### Go to Manage Site > Configurations

--   Change each Configurations' Template (Events, Interior, Landing, and Sub-Landing)
+-   Change each Configuration Template (Events, Interior, Landing, and Sub-Landing)
--   Click Interior > Edit > and change the Template to `University of St. Thomas: /_shared-capricorn/templates/Universal`
+-   Click Interior > Edit > and change the Template to
+    -   `University of St. Thomas: /_shared-capricorn/templates/Universal`

 **Before you click submit, scroll down and notice that each "Region" is now pointing to "University of St. Thomas"**

--   Change the following **region** paths back to the current site's path `New Instance: ...`
+-   Change the following **region paths** to the current site's path `New Instance: ...`

     -   Canonical
     -   Footer
     -   Head Data